mosaicml/llm-foundry/examples/resnet/README.md

 Our best results use FFCV, so an FFCV version of ImageNet is required to exactly match our best results.

 ---

-# Saving and Loading checkpoints
+## Saving and loading checkpoints

-At the bottom of `yamls/resnet50.yaml`, we provide arguments for saving and loading model weights.
+At the bottom of [`yamls/resnet50.yaml`](./yamls/resnet50.yaml), we provide arguments for saving and loading model weights.
 Please specify the `save_folder` or `load_path` arguments if you need to save or load checkpoints!

-# Contact Us
+## Contact us
 If you run into any problems with the code, please file Github issues directly to this repo.